bradleyeckert/chad/doc/interrupts.md

 The same idea applies to lazy interrupts.
 Once the time-critical part of the interrupt is taken care of, you can call non-time-critical parts of the ISR whose return instructions service the interrupt system.
-Admittedly, this costs a little return stack, so you need to make sure there's enough to handle it.
+Admittedly, this costs a little return stack, so you need to make sure there's enough hardware stack to handle it.
 You could think of return instructions as an analog of Forth’s PAUSE.

-The maximum interrupt latency is easy enough to measure in HDL simulation.
+The maximum interrupt latency is easy enough to instrument in HDL simulation.
 A timer could track the maximum time between rising `irq` and `iack`.
 Since Forth executes `return` quite often, it's usually pretty low.